hollymorrris/data-analytics-power-bi-report518/README.md

 ## Building the Customer Details Page
+Created a report page focused on customer level analysis.
+This includes the following visuals:
+ * Card visuals for total distinct customers and revenue per customer.
+ * Donut charts showing number of customers by country and number of customers by product category.
+ * A line chart of customers by year, quarter and month.
+ * A table showing the top 20 customers, including the revenue per customer and number of orders per customer.
+ * A set of three card visuals for the name, revenue and order for the top customer by revenue.

+(add screenshot)

 ## Creating an Executive Summary Page
+Created a report page for the high-level executive summary, providing an overview of the company's performance as a whole.
+This contains the following visuals:
+ * Card visuals showing total reveneue, total profit and total orders.
+ * A line chart showing revenue against time.
+ * Donut charts for revenue by country and store type.
+ * A bar chart of orders by product category.
+ * KPI visuals for quarterly revenue, quarterly orders and quarterly profit.
+Required creation of measures for previous quarter revenue, target revenue, previous quarter orders, target orders, previous quarter profit and target profit.

+(add screenshot)

 ## Creating a Product Detail Page

 ## Creating a Stores Map Page